 Without the appropriate tools, ag lenders and investors can be forced to rely on expensive consultants or time-consuming research to gather the information they need to assess water risk.

-With the right GIS tools, however, real-time, context-driven information can be accessible than it has ever been, giving agriculture lenders an advantage in preparing to mitigate drought risks.
+With the right GIS tools, however, real-time, context-driven information can be more accessible than it has ever been, giving agriculture lenders an advantage in preparing to mitigate drought risks.

 GIS stands for geographic information systems, and usually refers to map-based tools that present multiple layers of data in an easy-to-understand format.
 For example, a farmer might use GIS tools to track soil quality, evapotranspiration data, and runoff patterns in order to develop more efficient irrigation methods.

 California drought GIS data assist ag lenders by aggregate data from multiple sources into a single place.
 A lender may want to view a map that shows the boundaries of water districts, along with well locations and groundwater depth.
 They can then zoom in to a specific parcel of land to discover more information about water rights and land ownership.

 This makes it possible to develop a more holistic picture of water stress and monitor it over time from multiple perspectives and at multiple resolutions.
 An accurate big picture must come from the aggregation of granular data that shows the water risk context of specific portfolios.